UAF Music Student Handbook

 - University instruments may not be removed from the Fairbanks municipal area, except for Music Department authorized trips.

-Never leave your instrument in your vehicle, even if it's locked.
+Never leave your instrument in your vehicle, even if it is locked.

 Music Department chairs and stands should never leave the music building.
 Please report any music stands or equipment found outside the Music Department to UAF faculty or staff.